Share this story!

-Naturally, the size of your new windows will have an impact on the cost of your sash windows.
-If and as per our recommendation, you’re using a professional installer, the weight will impact the installation process and may, therefore, also impact the cost of your sash windows.
-Size will determine the amount of profile required in production.
+Naturally, the size of your new windows will have an impact on the cost of your secondary glazing sash windows.
+If, as per our recommendation, you’re using a professional installer, the weight will impact the installation process and may, therefore, also impact the cost of your sash windows.
+The size will determine the amount of profiles required in production.
 Additionally, the sash balances are built to support the weight of the sashes and come in different sizes depending on the overall window size.
 The larger the window, the more material and increase in price.

-Your sash window costs may go up if you choose alternative glass styles.
-For instance, if you opt for acoustic glass, these can significantly increase the price.
+Sash double glazing may go up if you choose alternative glass styles.
+For instance, if you opt for acoustic glass, this can significantly increase the price.
 This is so that noise can be muffled, which is accomplished by using specialized laminated glass, which is thicker, heavier, and more expensive to produce.

-Finally, your sash window cost is significantly influenced by colour.
+Finally, your window sash replacement is significantly influenced by colour.
 As you might have already guessed, some colour options and foils can be more expensive than other typical sash window colours.

 A standard uPVC window colour of white can be purchased for less money.
 For other additional colours, the price could be expected to be increased.

-Sash windows are still very common for homes in the UK for contemporary structures or traditional buildings whose heritage is supported by the windows’ elegant design elements.
+Secondary glazing sash windows are still very common in homes in the UK, whether for contemporary structures or traditional buildings whose heritage is supported by the windows’ elegant design elements.

 To learn more about the installation of your sash windows and inquire about a quote, get in touch with Quickslide today!
 We’d love to hear from you.

 Since Quickslide was established, we have always offered products that fit seamlessly into any home.
 Our products are designed and manufactured to our customers’ specifications.
 The sliding sash windows we produce offer high levels of performance, and they may even help you save money that would otherwise have been spent on energy bills.